raisamashtura/Design-of-a-Two-unit-Multi-storied-Building-using-Autocad/README.md

 # Design-of-a-Two-unit-Multi-storied-Building-using-Autocad
+Course: Electrical Services Design<br/>
+Supervisor: Mohammad Ali<br/>
-Course: Electrical Services Design Supervisor: Mohammad Ali Planned and designed a layout and electrical connection of a six storied building.
+Planned and designed a layout and electrical connection of a six storied building.